CLASS B STATE: Pittsburg roars back for school's first state championship

 “We do that a lot in practice, and if we don’t make it, we have to run,” Wiseman said.
 “So in my head, I was like ‘this is my time to actually show that we do that in practice.’
 Even making one just helped a lot."

-No. 3 Pittsburg (30-0) stared down defending champion No. 1 Lomega (24-6) in the Oklahoma Secondary Schools Activities Association Class B State Tournament championship on Saturday, and never lost sight of their goal.
+No. 3 Pittsburg (30-0) stared down two-time defending champion No. 1 Lomega (24-6) in the Oklahoma Secondary Schools Activities Association Class B State Tournament championship on Saturday, and never blinked.

 Coach Jim Jenson said he was speechless following the win, the fourth for him as a head coach.